 Notes: The table presents the results for the relationship between board member changes and election cycles.
 Fixed effects panel data was used.
 First panel (columns (1) and (2)) show results for the board turnover-election relationship.
 Second panel (columns (3) and (4)) present results for the board intermediary-election relationship.
 Third panel (columns (5) and (6)) present results for the board political turnover-election relationship.
 In columns (1), (3) and (5) lagged ROE is performance measure.
 In columns (2), (4) and (6) lagged Sales per employee is performance measure.
 Robust standard errors are reported in parentheses.
-In all regressions a constant term is estimated but not reported. \\\significant at 1%, \\ significant at 10%.
-Board turnover is the percentage of the total number of board members in the observed year who left at the end of the year after spending at least one year on the board.
-Board intermediary shows the number of board members who left in the observed year with tenures shorter than one year.
-Board political turnover is the percentage of the total number of board members in the observed year who are politically connected and who left at the end of the year after spending at least one year on the board.
+In all regressions a constant term is estimated but not reported. \\\significant at 1%, \\ significant at 5%, \ significant at 10%.
+Board turnover is the percentage of the total number of board members who left in the observed year with tenures shorter than one year.
+Board political turnover is the percentage of the total number of board members who left at the observed year with tenures shorter than one year.
+Board political turnover is the percentage of the total number of board members in the observed year who are politicall turnover is the percentage of the total number of board members who left at the observed year who are politically connected and who left at the end of the year after spending at least one year on the board.
+Board political turnover is the percentage of politically connected and who left at the end of the year after spending at least one year on the board.
 Parliamentary is a dummy variable which takes value 1 in years of parliamentary elections.
-Board size is the total number of board members.
-Board tenure is the average time that board members spent on the board.
 Board male is the percentage of men on board.
 Size is the natural logarithm of the total number of employees.
 ROE is the ratio of net income to average total equity.
 Sales per employee is the natural logarithm of sales over the total number of employees.

-Table 2.15

-The effects of board member changes on SOE performance: Whole sample

-(larged enterprise-level control variables)
+The effects of board member changes on SOE performance: Whole sample (lagged enterprise-level control variables)